Ning-310/POC-19/README.md

 * FBD_Classification.py

-    The code is used to generate 1000 groups of initial OBCs, and get the final OBC for classifying COVID-19 patients.
+    The code is used to generate 1000 groups of initial biomarker combinations, and get the final biomarker combination for classifying COVID-19 patients.
 * FBD_Severe to fatal.py

-    The code is used to generate 1000 groups of initial OBCs, and get the final OBC for predicting severe to fatal outcome.
+    The code is used to generate 1000 groups of initial biomarker combinations, and get the final biomarker combination for predicting severe to fatal outcome.
 * FBD_Mild to severe.py

-    The code is used to generate 1000 groups of initial OBCs, and get the final OBC for predicting mild to severe outcome.
+    The code is used to generate 1000 groups of initial biomarker combinations, and get the final biomarker combination for predicting mild to severe outcome.
 * FBD_Cured.py

-    The code is used to generate 1000 groups of initial OBCs, and get the final OBC for predicting COVID-19 patients curable from the disease.
+    The code is used to generate 1000 groups of initial biomarker combinations, and get the final biomarker combination for predicting COVID-19 patients curable from the disease.

 * Train_Classification.py